developerdaya/tttttt/README.md

 [https://gitlab.com/shashwat-vik/react-native-sdk-example](https://gitlab.com/shashwat-vik/react-native-sdk-example)

-For any query you feel free to contact our support team on
+For any query feel free to contact our support team on

 Phone: 0522-3514751